thebracket/llm_rust_article_1/README.md

 > it will be substantially slower.
 Generating a hash for every string is expensive.
 It's *much*
 > faster to sort the strings, iterate forward and only retain unique items!

+Add a dependency on `Itertools`:

 ```bash
 cargo add itertools
 ```

-Now we can add two lines to our function, and we're done!
+We can then add two lines to our function, and we're done!

 ```rust
 pub fn load_asn_domains() -> Result<Vec<String>> {